bukka/php-jsond/README.md

 If jsond is compiled with `--enable-jsond-with-json-prefix`, than the json functions are replaced with jsond variants and the API is exactly the same as the API documented in [JSON documentation](http://php.net/json).
-There is just one small difference that a new error constant is defined - `JSON_ERROR_UTF16` that is described above.

 ## Upgrading from php-json

-There are some small incompatibilities with the json ext.
-They are documented in [UPGRADE.md](https://github.com/bukka/php-jsond/blob/master/UPGRADE.md)
+All changes are listed in [UPGRADE.md](https://github.com/bukka/php-jsond/blob/master/UPGRADE.md)

 ## TODO list